Research

 Ice Flow Over High-Relief Topography

 Continental-scale ice sheet models rely heavily on satellite-derived subglacial topography.
-While these synthetic bed maps are invaluable, it remains unclear how much their smoothed representations alter model predictions.
+These synthetic bed maps are invaluable, but it's not clear how much these representations influence model predictions.

 Ice sliding velocities beneath Thwaites Glacier.